Skip to Content

 app: name: myapp port: 8080 env: development database: driver: postgres host: localhost port: 5432 name: myapp_db user: postgres password: postgres jwt: secret: your-secret-key expiration: 24h redis: host: localhost port: 6379

-Settings can be overridden with environment variables using the pattern MYAPP_SECTION_KEY (e.g., MYAPP_DATABASE_HOST=db).
+Settings can be overridden with environment variables using the prefix GOFASTA_ with the pattern GOFASTA_SECTION_KEY (e.g., GOFASTA_DATABASE_HOST=db).

 app/models/product.model.gopkg/models — BaseModelImpl with UUID, timestamps, soft delete